What are your favorite tips for how new moms can stay active?

 The Louisa Leggings are amazingly comfortable and stretch as your belly grows or shrinks, so those would be my first pick!
-We also have our upcoming sports bra - it’s adorable and perfect for light exercise, like walking or yoga.
+We also have our awesome nursing sports bra - it’s adorable and perfect for light exercise, like walking or yoga.
 All of our tanks are workout friendly, but I like the Sublime Tank the best.

 Whether you are a first-time mom or just welcomed your tenth kid, staying active as a new mom is tough.
 While it can be challenging to fit exercise into your schedule, there are many reasons to make it a priority.
 Not only are you improving your physical health when you exercise, but you’re also improving your mental health.
 You have more energy, get better sleep, and set a great example for your baby!

 We hope Stacey’s insights into exercising as a new mom will help you come up with a fitness plan that works for you and your family.
 For many new moms, it can be hard to take time for yourself, to invest in improving your physical and mental health.
 But remember, to care for your baby you need to care for yourself.
 We’d love to hear your favorite tips for staying active as a new mom.
 Please comment below!